shrop/os-app-configs/shrop-mac.md

 * Set the "Computer Name" and "Local Hostname" in "Sharing"
 * Turn on "Dock hiding"
 * Turn off screen-savers
+* Set "Energy Saver" to defaults
+  * Set the computer to never go to sleep
-* Set "Energy Saver" to defaults and then set the computer to start up automatically after a power failure
+  * Set the computer to start up automatically after a power failure
 * Under "Security & Privacy/General" set password to be required immediately when screensaver or sleep begins
 * Turn on "Screen Sharing" for "mdshrops"
 * Turn on "Remote Login" for all users